River flooding in Calgary

 Ensure your basement is flood resilient

 When river levels are high, and/or when it rains heavily, water can enter basements.
 Check your sump pump and backflow valve if you have them, to make sure they are in good working order.
 Consider moving valuable or sentimental items to higher levels.
 Consider installing a water alarm to for an early alert about any water entering your basement.
 Check your insurance policy to see if you’re covered for groundwater basement flooding.
+Visit Basement flooding and seepage to learn more about basement seepage.

 Help us keep an eye on storm drains